edcarp/-2023-04-13_ed-dash_fair-leaders/index.md

 <h2 id="general">Overview</h2>

-**FAIR for Leaders**
+**FAIR data sharing for Leaders**

-Open Science is disruptive.
-It will change how we do reasearch and how society benefits from it.
-Making data re-usable is key to this, and FAIR principles are a way to achieve it.
+The way we disseminate scientific results is changing to include Open Science and FAIR principles (*Findable, Accessible, Interoperable and Reusable*).
+Well-organised data (and code) is not just the best preparation for this, it can also increase productivity.
+With the introduction of Narrative CVs, both your research and your researchers can be recognised for these new research outputs.
+You as a leader should make the most of these changes, for your group and your grants

 * But what does it mean in practice?
 * How can a biologist incorporate those principles in their workflow?
-* We will learn that becoming FAIR and following OS practices is a process.

-We will teach you how planning and using the correct set of tools you can make your outputs ready for public sharing and reuse.

-This hands-on one-day workshop covers the basics of Open Science and FAIR practices, and looks at how to use these ideas in your own projects.
-The workshop is a mix of lectures and hands-on lessons where you will use the approaches learned and implement some of the discussed practices.
+* How to work more efficiently with the data?

+In this interactive course, we will teach:

+*	Why it is worthwhile to embrace good data management and FAIR principles
+*	How data management tools improve productivity
+*	How to select repositories for your data
+*	How to write and assess Data Management Plans

+The interactive format of this course (carpentry-style with practical exercises and group discussions) makes it longer than a typical death-by-powerpoint presentation but it is also much more rewarding for the participants!

-The course is aimed at lead researchers in biomedicine science (PIs, Research Support Officers, etc.) who are interested in Open Science, FAIR (*Findable, Accessible, Interoperable and Reusable*) principles and data management.
-This training is aimed at those who want to be familiar with these concepts and apply them throughout their project’s life cycle.
-The course is covered in two half days.
+The course is aimed at group leaders and PIs in bio-medical field who are interested in Open Science, FAIR principles and efficient data management.
+This training is aimed at those who want to be familiar with these concepts and how to introduce them in their groups.

-You will learn about how adoption of FAIR princriples and effective data management can:

-*  increase group productivity;
-*  make you a better mentor;
-*  help policies compliance;
-*  build reputation and presence.

 **Ed-DaSH**